 Projection of world civil tritium supplies in coming decades.

 Due to the limitations of external supply, fusion reactors must regenerate tritium.
 This process involves three separate aspects, all very difficult to achieve:

 Two of these aspects are covered on this page.
 The aspect of tritium breeding is covered in the page: Breeder Blanket where possible values for the Tritium Breeding Ratio (TBR) are given.

 The paper by Kovari et al., explores various options to start-up commercial fusion reactors.
 In theory, a lack of tritium could be overcome at any time, since it can be generated in a fission reactor, but any claimed advantages of replacing fission with fusion clearly are not valid if fission reactors must be built to supply the fusion fuel.

-After injection into the reactor only a few percent of the tritium is actually burnt and the un-burnt fuel must be recuperated, purified and re-injected.
-The regeneration of tritium in the breeder blanket is whole other pathway in the complete fuel cycle.
-The figure below, from the paper: Abdou et al. (2021), illustrates the complexities in the tritium system.
+After injection into the reactor only a few percent of the tritium is actually burnt.
+The un-burnt fuel must be recuperated, purified and re-injected.
+The regeneration of tritium in the breeder blanket is extremely complicated.
+The figure below, from the paper: Abdou et al. (2021), illustrates the complexities in the tritium fuel cycle.

 Abdou et al. have developed a dynamic model to evaluate the requirement to achieve tritium self-sufficiency.
 The model considers several parameters, including: